pollfish/android-admob-adapter/README.md

 If you everything worked fine during the previous steps, you should turn Pollfish to release mode and publish your app.

-A detailed step by step guide is provided on how to integrate can be found [here](https://github.com/pollfish/docs/edit/master/android-admob-adapter.md)